- Accreditation and Licensure Home

 Substantive change is a significant modification or expansion in the nature and scope of an accredited institution.
 The types of substantive change and the procedures for addressing them appropriately may be found in the Commission's Policy on Substantive Change.

-BCF is approved by SACSCOC to offer instruction at three Distance Sites:
+BCF is approved by SACSCOC to offer instruction at two Off-Campus Instructional Sites:

 Retention and Graduation

 |Florida Teacher Certification Exam||100%||100%|

 The Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) Comprehensive Standard 3.7.1 requires that all member institutions positively demonstrate that they employ competent faculty members qualified to accomplish the mission and goals of the institution.
 Below is information to assist departments in the process of credentialing teaching faculty.

 Appeal to Southern Association of Colleges and Schools Commission on Colleges(From Section 3.8 in Student Handbook)